moondance-labs/tanssi-docs/builders/deploy-manage/dapp/deploy.md

 ![Upload a custom raw specification file to the Tanssi dApp.](/images/builders/deploy-manage/dapp/deploy/deploy-6.png)

 !!! note
-    The file limit for a raw chain should not exceed 2Mb
+    The size limit for a raw chain should not exceed 2Mb

 ## Reserve your Appchain ID {: #reserve-appchain-id }